hleve/sensor_workshop/README.md

-# Environmental Data Collection using Raspberry Pi Zero
+# Environmental Data Collection Workshop using Raspberry Pi Zero

-The goal of this project is on making the entire process as user-friendly and accessible as possible.
+The goal of this reposotory is to provide directions, code, and documentation for running a workshop on using raspberry pi zero to build sensors to collect environmental data.

 ## Navigation
 For first time setup: [Directions for First Time Setup](#directions-for-first-time-setup)